serversideup/amplitudejs/README.md

 If you are familiar with the Soundcloud API, this is NOT the streaming URL.
 This is the URL that directly links to the song.
 These are easier to find and require no knowledge of the API to grab the streaming URL.
-What AmplitudeJS does upon initilization is check to see if there is a defined Soundcloud key.
+What Amplitude.js does upon initilization is check to see if there is a defined Soundcloud key.
 If there is, it checks all of the songs to see if their URL is a Soundcloud URL.
-If it is, AmplitudeJS will resolve the streaming URL and replace the URL with the one to stream containing your API key.
-IF the song is NOT streamable, AmplitudeJS will print to the console which songs are not streamable.
+If it is, Amplitude.js will resolve the streaming URL and replace the URL with the one to stream containing your API key.
+IF the song is NOT streamable, Amplitude.js will print to the console which songs are not streamable.
 This only happens if you have debug turned on (see debugging section).

 ```javascript